nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ## Building Nym Platform

 If you prefer to run to run `nym-socks5-client` the possibility is to download the pre-build binary or build the entire platform.
-To run ircd through the mixnet `nym-socks5-client` and `nym-network-requester` are mandatory.
-Before you start with donwload and installation, make sure you are on the same machine from which you connect to ircd.

-If you prefer to run to run `nym-socks5-client` the possibility is to download the pre-build binary or build the entire platform.
-To run ircd through the mixnet `nym-socks5-client` and `nym-network-requester` are mandatory.
-Before you start with download and installation, make sure you are on the same machine from which you connect to ircd.
+To run ircd through the Mixnet `nym-socks5-client` and `nym-network-requester` are mandatory.
+Before you start with download and installation, make sure you are on the same machine from which you will connect to ircd.

-We recommend to clone and build the entire platform instead of individual binaries as it offers an easier update and more options down the road, however it takes a basic commandline knowledge and longer time.
+We recommend to clone and build the entire platform instead of individual binaries as it offers an easier update and more options down the road, however it takes a basic command-line knowledge and more time.
 The [Nym platform](https://github.com/nymtech/nym) is written in Rust.
 For that to work we will need a few pre-requisities.
 If you prefer to download individual pre-build binaries, skip this part and go directly that chapter.

 ### Prerequisites
 - Debian/Ubuntu: `pkg-config`, `build-essential`, `libssl-dev`, `curl`, `jq`, `git`